ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

 > You may want to increase cell size in secondary directions
 > to at least 10 for visualization purposes.
 Visualizing a
-> 1000 meters long domain with a width of 0.1 can be tricky.
+> 1000 meters long domain with a width of 0.1m can be tricky.

-5. Run `checkMesh` as usual and pay close attention to the reported aspect ratio (around 9.7).
-Do secondary directions get involved in the calculation of this metric even though the mesh is 1D?
+5. Run `checkMesh` as usual and pay close attention to the reported aspect ratio (should be around 9.7).
+Do secondary directions get involved in the calculation of this metric even though the solution is intended to be only in 1D?

 ## Advanced-level skills